Kodiak bear: Guided hunters and competition for resources

-Professional interest in guided Kodiak bear hunts and a concern for unregulated resource use in frontier lands such as Alaska prompted the territorial government's newly established Alaska Game Commission to abolish commercial bear hunting (selling the hides) on the archipelago in 1925.
-The impacts of the new regulations seemed to restore bear populations on the Kodiak islands.
-By the 1930s, ranchers on northeast Kodiak reported an increase in bear problems and demanded action.
+Professional interest in guided Kodiak bear hunts and concern for unregulated resource use in frontier lands such as Alaska prompted the territorial government's newly established Alaska Game Commission to abolish commercial bear hunting (selling the hides) on the archipelago in 1925.
+The impacts of the new regulations seemed to restore bear populations on the Kodiak Islands.
+By the 1930s, ranchers in northeast Kodiak reported an increase in bear problems and demanded action.
 Bears were wrongly seen as a threat to the expanding commercial salmon-fishing industry.
 To address the dilemma of conserving bears while protecting cattle, salmon, and people, President Franklin D. Roosevelt created the Kodiak National Wildlife Refuge by executive order in 1941.
 The 1900000 acre refuge roughly encompasses the southwestern two-thirds of Kodiak Island, Uganik Island, the Red Peaks area on northwestern Afognak Island, and all of Ban Island.

 Alaska achieved statehood in 1959 and assumed responsibility for managing the state's wildlife.
-The Alaska Board of Game reduced bear-hunting seasons on Afognak and Raspberry Islands and on the Kodiak National Wildlife Refuge, but liberalized bear seasons on nonrefuge lands on Kodiak.
+The Alaska Board of Game reduced bear-hunting seasons on Afognak and Raspberry Islands and on the Kodiak National Wildlife Refuge, but liberalized bear seasons on non-refuge lands on Kodiak.
 During the 1960s, state biologists worked with ranchers along the Kodiak road system to examine and reduce the predation problem.
 Biologists reported that cattle and bears were not compatible on the same ranges and potential solutions included poisons, fences to isolate cattle ranges, and aerial shooting of bears.
 Again, sport hunters voiced their support for Kodiak bears.
-In spite of public pressure, the state continued actively pursuing and dispatching problem bears until 1970.
+Despite public pressure, the state continued actively pursuing and dispatching problem bears until 1970.